LED VS High-Pressure Sodium(HPS) – Which Outdoor Lights Are Better?

 Coming to the part you’ve most certainly been waiting for; the benefits of HPS lamps.
 HPS lamps have a lot to offer, which is why they are widely used in specific industries.

-• Regarding efficiency, HPS Lamps are better than incandescent and mercury lamps.
+• Energy Efficiency: HPS Lamps are better than incandescent and mercury lamps.
 These lamps are approximately seven times as efficient as a regular incandescent lamp and about three times as efficient as a metal halide or a mercury vapor lamp.

-• With most HPS lamps, the average warmup time spans about 4-6 minutes.
+• Warm-Up Time: With most HPS lamps, the average warmup time spans about 4-6 minutes.
 Compared to mercury halides and incandescent lamps, HPS requires much less time to reach its peak output state.

-• HPS lamps have a good and long life of 24,000 hours.
+• Service Lifespan: HPS lamps have a good and long life of 24,000 hours.

-• These lights have excellent lumen maintenance.
+• Lumen Retention: These lights have excellent lumen maintenance.
 They can easily maintain their luminance for 90% of their life and still emit 80% at the end of their life.

 Disadvantages Of HPS Lights